Frequently Asked Questions about Freddie Mac

 - How can I find information about Freddie Mac’s foreclosed properties?

-- How is Freddie Mac helping people to buy a home during the crisis?
+- How is Freddie Mac helping to improve the housing finance system?

 - Why is Freddie Mac in conservatorship?